cvg/limap/docs/api/limap.image.joint_point_line.rst

 Matching
 --------

-GlueStick and its successors match points and lines together, in one pass over an image pair.
+GlueStick and LightGlueStick match points and lines together, in one pass over an image pair.
 Running a point matcher and a line matcher separately over the same pairs does the shared work twice, so a joint matcher replaces both: it writes its point half in hloc's match file format and its line half in the